Stop Blood Carbon projects on Indigenous lands

 What do we mean by "Blood Carbon"

 Selling carbon credits from Protected Areas will be a disaster for people and the climate.
 It unites all the human rights abuses caused by fortress conservation, with all the environmental problems linked to greenwashing.It kills people.
 The most common model of conservation is “fortress conservation”, and relies on the exclusion of Indigenous and local people from their land.
 Human rights organizations, independent investigations, and, increasingly, governmental inquiries have clearly documented over many years how the creation of Protected Areas, especially in Africa and Asia, are accompanied by increased militarization and violence.
 They are imposed without the consent of the original inhabitants, Indigenous or local communities, who lose their ancestral lands and are tortured, raped or killed simply if they try to access them.
-Protected Areas destroy the best guardians of the natural world, Indigenous peoples, in whose lands 80% of biodiversity is found.
+Protected Areas destroy the best guardians of the natural world, Indigenous peoples, whose lands are often rich in biodiversity and have lower rates of deforestation.

 Experience shows that the millions made from carbon credits won’t go to the communities in whose lands that carbon is being absorbed or stored.
 Developing carbon projects in Protected Areas will massively increase conservation industry funding, likely to fuel a huge expansion and militarization of Protected Areas.
 In practice, money supposedly going to “climate mitigation” will be used to evict people from their lands and fund rangers’ salaries and military equipment used to commit human rights violations against Indigenous people.